mor234/Ex1-weighted-graph/README.md

 # Weighted graph
 ## This is an implementation of a not-directional (positive) weighted graph in java.
-## The graph is implemented as a hash map of nodes, each node contains the information about him and a Hash map of the node neighbors and the weight of the edge connecting them.

 was done as a student assignment. the project contains the following files:
 ### Interfaces: